mXlab/morphoses/Python/ml/Readme.md

 The ball gets very close ([0.23110006 0.75000171]) to the goal state ([0.25 0.75]) after t=330.
 Interestingly, the ball seems to converge toward the (0., 0.) action, which visually correponds to a still ball.
 Sometimes, the ball explores an action, but the huge penalty toward the steering makes the ball expressively move back to its previous zero steering state.
-A next goal could be to try different intrinsic reward strategies, or different implementations for reinforcement learning time steps, to witness different expressive ball behaviours around its goal state.
+A next goal could be to try different action formalizations, as well as time step implementations, to witness different expressive ball behaviours around its angular goal state.
+One could also investigate intrinsic reward strategies to better control the exploration behaviour of the ball.